 - Create clear course goals, learning objectives, and assessment instructions to guide students through the learning process.

-- Assume the role as “facilitator” instead of “sage on stage.”
+- Assume the role of “facilitator” instead of “sage on stage.”

 References and Additional Resources